BDQ/spree-flexi-rate-shipping/README.markdown

 4. **Additional Item Price:** Is the amount added to the shipping total for each additional item (after the first item) in the order.

 5. **Max.
-Items:** Is the maximum number of items that can be grouped in a single FlexiShippingRate, the first item that exceeds this value will be charged the the _First Item Price_ and the each subsequent item will be charged at the _Additional Item Price_ until the value is reached again, and cycle restarts.
+Items:** Is the maximum number of items that can be grouped in a single FlexiShippingRate, the first item that exceeds this value will be charged the _First Item Price_ and the each subsequent item will be charged at the _Additional Item Price_ until the value is reached again, and cycle restarts.

 Exmaples